For further information regarding Tomorrow's World exhibition and ongoing collaboration please visit: Tomorrowsworldexhibition.blogspot.co.uk

 Tomorrow’s World #1

-A twoman exhibition by Dave Evans & Robin Tarbet
+A two‐man exhibition by Dave Evans & Robin Tarbet

 Rogue Project Space: Manchester